AlexandrosAntoniadis/ODUSSEAS/README.md

 This can be: `photometry` which uses as reference dataset 65 stars with photometric scales of Teff by Casagrande et al (2008) and [Fe/H] by Neves et al (2012), or `interferometry` (regarded as the new version of ODUSSEAS) which uses as reference dataset 47 stars with interferometry-based Teff by Khata et al (2021) and Rabus et al (2019) and  [Fe/H] derived with the method by Neves et al (2012) using the updated parallaxes from Gaia DR3.
 We can set the regression type using the setting `regression`.
-This can be: `ridge` (recommended), `ridgecv`, `linear`, `multitasklasso`, `multitaskelasticnet` We can also choose to do r.v. correction to our spectra if they are shifted, by setting the `rv_cor` option.
+This can be: `ridge` (recommended), `ridgecv`, `linear`, `multitasklasso`, `multitaskelasticnet`

 Input: inside a folder with the path "spectra/newstars/", there should be the fits files of the 1D spectra of the unknown stars.
 Their filepaths should be written in a text in same format as `1Dfilelist.dat`, and next to them the resolution of each spectrum.
 See example below: